giangnguyen2412/giangnguyen2412.github.io/_posts/2024-08-09-TMLR-paper-accepted.md

 ---

 Our work [**PCNN: Probable-Class Nearest-Neighbor Explanations Improve Fine-Grained Image Classification Accuracy for AIs and Humans**](https://openreview.net/pdf?id=OcFjqiJ98b) got accepted at [Transactions on Machine Learning Research](https://jmlr.org/tmlr/).
+It was also invited to present at ICLR 2025 as representative of [high-quality papers from TMLR](https://blog.iclr.cc/2024/08/22/iclr2025-tmlr-partnership/).

 We present a new class of nearest-neighbor explanations (called PCNN) and show a novel utility of the XAI method: To improve predictions of a frozen, pretrained classifier **C**.